blinskey/vim-armenian-keymaps/README.md

-# Vim Western Armenian Keymap
+# Vim Armenian Keymaps

-This is a Vim keymap for the Armenian alphabet.
-It can be used to type Armenian characters in Insert mode while retaining standard functionality in Normal mode.
+This is a set of Vim keymaps for the Armenian alphabet.
+The keymaps can be used to type Armenian characters in Insert mode while retaining standard functionality in Normal mode.

-This keymap is based on a standard Western Armenian keyboard layout, but it can also be used to write Eastern Armenian.

 ## Setup

+Copy or link a keymap file to the directory `/usr/share/vim/vim74/keymap/`, then enable the keymap in your `.vimrc` using the `keymap` option.

-Copy or link `western-armenian_utf-8.vim` to the directory `/usr/share/vim/vim74/keymap/`, then enable the keymap in your `.vimrc`:
+For example, to use the Western Armenian keymap, copy or link `western-armenian_utf-8.vim` to the directory `/usr/share/vim/vim74/keymap/`, then enable the keymap in your `.vimrc`:

 ```vim
 set keymap=western-armenian_utf-8